Faith-and-Code-Technologies/mDirt/README.md

 | **Items**        | ✅ 80%    | ✅ 80%    | ✅ 80%    |
 | **Recipes**      | ✅ 100%   | ✅ 100%   | ✅ 100%   |
 | **Paintings**    | ❌ -      | ✅ 100%   | ✅ 100%   |

 ---

-### 🚀 **Coming Soon**

-- v3.0
-  - As you may know, v3 has been in development for a couple of months.
-We had been planning on implementing a new system for the backend to make things like Enchantments, Predicates, Loot Tables, etc. possible.
-  - But due to the extreme amount of work that will go into that, we have delayed it until v3.1 or v4.0
-  - v3.0 is now almost finished, and does still come with some MAJOR changes, and two new features.
-Stay tuned!

----